willdurand/willdurand.github.io/_drafts/on-pretty-printers.md

 We can use a new function named `nest()` that will change the current indentation level.
-This abstraction allows to later render the same input with 2 spaces, 4 spaces or tabs.
+This abstraction allows to later render the same input with 2 spaces, 4 spaces or even tabs.
 Indentation is only updated after a hard line, which is why we don't have to specify that it only applies to the _broken_ layout.

 Here is the final IR of our function: